 Additional Benefits of The Template

 Within the template, you will have instructions that guide you along the way.
 You can turn on or off these instructions if you prefer.
 Another advantage of this template is that it allows you to use colored maps outside of the template as well.
-You can export them into PDF, or copy and paste into a PowerPoint presentation.
+You can export the info to PDF, or copy and paste them into a PowerPoint presentation.
 Feel free to use these editable maps as variably as you want.

 You might want to take a look at another template of Someka, which is as much useful as this one: US Counties Heat Map Generators.
 More narrow downed and more specific heat map generator.